KyleRego/anki_record/README.md

   end
   puts "Countdown complete.
 Write any Ruby you want in here!" end
+# test.apkg now exists in the current working directory
 ```

+While execution is happening inside the block, temporary `collection.anki21` and `collection.anki2` SQLite databases and a `media` file exist inside of a temporary directory.
+These files are the normal zipped contents of an `*.apkg` file. `collection.anki21` is the database that the library is interacting with.

-If an exception is raised inside the block, the temporary `collection.anki2` and `collection.anki21` databases and `media` file are deleted without creating a new `*.apkg` zip file, so this is the recommended way.
+If an exception is raised inside the block, the files are deleted without creating a new `*.apkg` zip file, so this is the recommended way.

 Alternatively, if `AnkiRecord::Package::new` is not passed a block, the `zip` method must be explicitly called on the Anki package object: